8 Simple Winter Decorating Tips

 Tip #8: Use a Simmer Pot to Make Your Home Smell Amazing

-After a busy holiday season, we’re ready to embrace a slower pace, lazy nights by the fire, snuggling up under a warm blanket to read books, having a cup of hot cocoa piled high with marshmallows or relaxing with popcorn and a movie.
+After a busy holiday season, we’re ready to embrace a slower pace, lazy nights by the fire, snuggling up to read books, having a cup of hot cocoa piled high with marshmallows, or relaxing with popcorn and a movie.

 We hope you’ll fully embrace and enjoy this cozy season of rest too.